marknarain/digital-full-adder/README.md

 ## Module 4: Raspberry Pi Pico (RP2040)

 Module number 4 is one Raspberry Pi Pico.
 The code is wirtten in micropython.
+You can find it underneath the materials.
+Although using a Raspberry Pi for a single module of a full adder is overkill, I still thought that it'd be a nice extension 🙂.

 Materials:
+- Raspberry Pi Pico (RP2040)
 - 3x Resistor (330kΩ)
 - 3x LED (5mm, red)
 - 2x Sliding switch